 - Sour Cream: can be substituted with Greek Yogurt

-- Cheddar: you can use any type of hard cheese or grated you want instead!
+- Cheese: I used cheddar that has a fairly strong taste, but you can really use any type of hard cheese or grated instead!

 How to make Spinach Muffins